DVLA Contact Number | 0843 850 2480

 Preparing to call DVLA Customer Service

-When calling DVLA always have your driving licence and vehicle registration details with you.
+When calling DVLA Contact Number, always have your driving licence and vehicle registration details with you.
 Also, have any other documents to hand, such as your SORN form, MOT certificate, Car Insurance details, etc.

 Getting through to the right department